ConsultingMD/factree/README.md

 ### Finding paths through a decision function

 Factree provides tools for making choices based on a set of facts that are not yet known.
 You write a decision function that takes a set facts and returns a conclusion.
 Factree will run your function and make sure it has all of the facts it needs to complete.
-If any facts are missing, Factree will tell you what's needed to continue.
+If any are missing, Factree will tell you what's needed to continue.

 For example, say I want to pick an animal based on its attributes.
 First I'll write a function to make the decision.